 ➤ In the first argument of the ADDRESS function, “COLUMN(B4) – COLUMN($B$4) + ROW($B$4)” defines the row number by converting the column number of Cell B4.

 ➤ Similarly, in the second argument, “ROW(B4) – ROW($B$4) + COLUMN($B$4)” defines the column number by converting the row number of Cell B4.

-➤ During the use of Fill Handle along the columns and rows later, all the other cells from table B4:D12 get transposed.
+➤ During the use of the Fill Handle along the columns and rows later, all the other cells from Table B4:D12 get transposed.